safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-07-31 22:00:00 EDT >>

+Hey it is Micah.
+The earthquake epicenters have been updated.
+Sandy Hook, TN in Maury county will be the first.
+This is for the church which was on West Sheepneck Rd.

+Im going to be thinking of my family--the Rogers family (thats me), the Crawley family (thats me too), and our relatives they forced out even though their homes were forever--the graveyard next to the church they destroyed firat to make way for the new development.

+<<EOM

 2023-07-27 12:50:09 EDT >>